vagmcs/Optimus/README.md

 ```

 After a successful compilation, distribution is located inside the `./target/universal/optimus-<version>.zip` file.
 The distribution contains all library dependencies and requires only Java 7 (or higher).
 Sources, documentation and the compiled library (without dependencies) are archived as jar files into the `./target/scala-2.10/` directory.

+In order to use gurobi, lp_solve or ojAlgo you should also add the corresponding jar libraries yourself and modify the environment variables to make use of the solver executable files.

 ## Example: